Kingpin: Life of Crime

 Vehicle 1 lets the player go extremely fast if the forward key is held down and there's enough room to really accelerate.
 The camera is placed lower to the ground than normal as well.

-Vehicle 2 is slower than vehicle 1, but it allows the player to fly by pointing the mouse in a specified direction, then pressing the forward key.
+Slower than vehicle 1, but allows the player to fly by pointing the mouse in a specified direction, then pressing the forward key.
 It's similar to the physics used when in noclip mode, but without the ability to clip through walls.
 It takes longer to hit max speed than with the other vehicles.

-Interestingly, the game will show messages in the upper left-hand corner, showing various sounds that should play when the player collides into something.
+Interestingly, the game will show messages in the upper-left corner, showing various sounds that should play when the player collides into something.
 This is the only vehicle that does this.